mystere1337/libjson/README.md

 ### Adding/changing a setting at runtime

-In the same way as getting values at runtime, we can add and modify values at runtime. :warning: Big memory leak to fix.
+In the same way as getting values at runtime, we can add and modify values at runtime.
 Trying to add a setting to a non-existing object will return a fail (0) and the action will not be made.

 #### Adding/Changing a string setting